The crush of 2012 political ad spending,

 As part of ABC's Local Political Avails (LPA) model,

-to be used solely for political spots, which would then
+network, to be used solely for political spots, which would then "cover" a

 The latest chapter of ABC's inventory exchange saw